showcasejyoti/Hospitality-Revenue-Intelligence/README.md

  ### 📚Learning via Example

-Below is an example of booking room in a hotel for better understanding of Business Metrics :
+For a better understanding of business metrics, below is an example of booking rooms in a hotel.:

 If there are 110 rooms in a hotel in which: